2024 Solar Incentives Guide for Lincolnton, NC - Tax Credits & Rebates

 If I already have solar panels, can I still claim incentives?

-If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Speaking with the company that installed your solar system, or any local Lincolnton solar installer, can help you learn more about what incentives you can apply for.
+If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Reaching out to the company that installed your system, or any local Lincolnton solar installer, can help you understand what incentives you can apply for.

 Who installs solar panels near me?

-To learn about the best solar panel installation companies near you, read our article on the top solar companies in Lincolnton.
+To find the top solar panel installers near you, take a look at our article on the top solar companies in Lincolnton.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.